 For those who didn’t perform as they wished, players got to rest their head last night knowing that tomorrow will bring new opportunities.
 Struggling in particular on hole 10, Zoe AnDyke had to look deep within herself to maintain composure after carding a 10 on this par 3.
 “I took a 10 and I turned around and I 2’ed right after it.
 I had an 8 stroke swing in two holes, and that’s unheard of,” Zoe said.

 With Vista del Camino boasting the longest total footage out of the three this tournament, Zoe feels confident about her upcoming performance today: “I do need to put a little extra on tomorrow, I gotta dig deeper because I need to lick my wounds from what happened today.
 I also need to play smart and even maybe more conservative at some points, and then I need to look at the points where I could go ahead and be a little bit gutsy.”

 It seems that many of the players look forward to their rounds at Fountain Hills and Vista del Camino far more than the one at Fiesta Lakes, so much so that they wish the format would be changed.
 Ulibarri shared with us his thoughts on the matter: “My opinion has always been that the pros here should always just play three to four rounds at Vista.
 I think that’s more [of] a gallery friendly [course] and kind of more of a professional course for the top players in the game.”

-Ending on a positive note, we love how Zoe described her mindset for today’s round: “I have control over my confidence.”
-Today’s forecast brings the hottest weather of the tournament so far, and hopefully we’ll see some hot rounds this moving day.
+Ending on a positive note, we love how Zoe described her mindset in today’s round: “I have control over my confidence.”
+Today’s forecast brings the hottest weather of the tournament so far, and hopefully, we’ll see some hot rounds this moving day.